Utah company sought oil from Gilsonite deposits in 1917.

 Coalbed Methane

 Coal and a coal-like hydrocarbon — Gilsonite — brought mineral exploration companies to eastern Utah soon after the turn of the century.
-Gilsonite, also known as North American Asphaltum, was unique to the region known for its thick shale depsites.
+Gilsonite, also known as North American Asphaltum, was unique to the region known for its thick shale deposits.

 By the early 20th century, aspiring entrepreneurs had arrived to exploit these new petroleum resources.
 Several new ventures would be among the earliest anywhere seeking to make money by squeezing oil from shale.
 The Uinta Basin has since become one of the largest coalbed methane producing areas in the United States.